What is Alcohol Use Disorder?

 Inpatient Alcohol Rehab Center

-Our alcohol use disorder rehabilitation program is offered at both Green Mountain Treatment Center and NFA Behavioral Health, and is structured around a unique combination of 12-Step curriculum and clinical modalities.
+Our alcohol use disorder rehabilitation program is offered at both Green Mountain Treatment Center and NFA Behavioral Health, and is structured around our R.E.S.T. program, which is a unique combination of 12-Step curriculum and clinical modalities.

 What Happens After Alcohol Rehab (Inpatient)?